Solaris-Skunk-Werks/solarisskunkwerks/README.md

 To build a release zip containing all of the applications, run the following gradle task:

 ```
-$ gradlew distZip
+$ gradlew zipRelease
 ```

-This will create a zip file containing all applications in the SSW suite under `dist/build/distributions`.
-Simply unzip that file and run the applications using the launchers from the `bin` folder.
+This will create a zip file containing all applications in the SSW suite under `build/distributions`.
+Simply unzip that file wherever you want to install it.

 ### Development
 To build run SSW directly from the command line during development: